jupyter/accessibility/CONTRIBUTING.md

 6. update the upstream pull requests
 7. repeat steps 3+ as needed
 8. get upstream pull requests merged

+* What even is a binder?
+* Where is jupyter/accessibility:ci?
+Is this just where the CI lies?

 ## Why is this so complicated?